Alec-Nelson/GobblerExchange/README.md

 Implemented:
 - User can create groups
-	-By CRN, for most classes offered this semester.
+  - By CRN, for most classes offered this semester.
 This will match the crn to its course and provide the proper name for the group
-	-By name, for non class groups
+  - By name, for non class groups
 - User can view, create, edit, and delete forum posts, calendar events, notes, polls, forum comments (create/view only), and notes comments (create/view only)
 - User can upvote/downvote forum posts and notes
 - Null checks are implemented.
 If the forum has 0 posts, the calendar has 0 upcoming events, there are 0 notes, there are 0 comments, or there are 0 polls, the website says "There doesn't seem to be any ____"